Belgium Travel Info

 Winter sports at the High Fens

-Due to the relatively cold climate at the High-Fens compared to the rest of Belgium, this area has in winter the most chance of snowfall.
-Therefore it’s no surprise this area has several ski-centers where you can practice cross-country skiïng, alpine skiïng or some old fashioned sledging.
+Due to the relatively cold climate in the High Fens compared to the rest of Belgium, this area has the highest chance of snowfall during winter.
+Therefore, it’s no surprise that several ski centers are available for cross-country skiing, alpine skiing, and traditional sledging.